High Dimensional Gaussian and Bootstrap Approximations in Generalized Linear Models: Real Data Analysis

-All covariates are centered and scaled prior to analysis.
-An $\ell_1$-penalized logistic regression model is fitted using the \texttt{glmnet} package, with the tuning parameter selected via 10-fold cross-validation.
-The resulting Logistic Lasso estimator selects $11$ genes with nonzero coefficients.
-Inference is conducted conditionally on this Lasso-selected active set, in accordance with the theoretical framework of the proposed perturbation bootstrap (PB) method.
-Bootstrap inference is carried out by introducing iid $Exp(1)$ perturbations to the objective function and recomputing penalized estimators via convex optimization using \texttt{CVXR}.
-Two-sided as well as one-sided $90\%$ confidence intervals are constructed from the empirical distribution of the scaled bootstrap estimates.
+: We analyze the Colon cancer microarray dataset of \citet{alon1999broad}, available in \texttt{R} via \texttt{library(plsgenomics)} as \texttt{data(Colon)} and previously studied by \citet{liang2013l12}.
+The data contain $n=62$ tissue samples ($40$ tumor, $22$ normal) and $d=2000$ standardized gene expression measurements.
+The goal is to classify tumor versus normal tissues in a high-dimensional setting with $d \gg n$.
+An $\ell_1$-penalized logistic regression model is fitted using \texttt{glmnet}, with the tuning parameter chosen by 10-fold cross-validation.
+The Logistic Lasso selects $11$ genes with nonzero coefficients.
+Inference is then conducted on this Lasso-selected active set using the proposed perturbation bootstrap (PB) method.
+Bootstrap samples are generated by introducing iid $\mathrm{Exp}(1)$ perturbations to the objective function and recomputing penalized estimators via convex optimization using \texttt{CVXR}.
+Two-sided and one-sided $90\%$ confidence intervals are constructed from the empirical distribution of the scaled bootstrap estimates.

-Table~\ref{tab:colonci} reports results for six representative genes among the selected features.
-Genes 249, 377, and 765 exhibit significantly negative effects, with two-sided confidence intervals strictly below zero, indicating reduced tumor probability with increased expression.
-In contrast, genes 1772 and 1870 display strong positive associations with tumor status.
-Gene 493 shows a weaker signal, with confidence intervals overlapping zero, illustrating the ability of the PB method to distinguish strong from marginal effects following variable selection.
-These findings are consistent with earlier analyses of the Colon cancer dataset \citet{liang2013l12}, which demonstrated that tumor classification depends on a small subset of genes despite the high ambient dimension.
-While much of the existing literature emphasizes prediction or feature ranking, the present analysis provides valid uncertainty quantification for individual gene effects after Lasso selection.
-Overall, this application demonstrates that the proposed perturbation bootstrap method yields interpretable and statistically meaningful inference in high-dimensional logistic regression models under $p \gg n$.
+Table~\ref{tab:colonci} presents results for six representative genes from the selected set.
+Genes 249, 377, and 765 show significantly negative effects, while genes 1772 and 1870 show strong positive associations with tumor status.
+Gene 493 exhibits a weaker signal, with confidence intervals overlapping zero.
+These findings are consistent with earlier analyses of this dataset \citet{liang2013l12}, which highlight that tumor classification depends on a small subset of genes despite the high ambient dimension.
+This example illustrates that the proposed PB method provides interpretable and reliable uncertainty quantification for selected features in high-dimensional logistic regression under $d \gg n$.